 Solving this one is easy, visit Lexham Insurance.
-Their specialist Ice Cream Van Insurance is designed to cover everything you’d need, with the benefits and extras, such as fixtures and fittings, included as standard.
+Their specialist Ice Cream Van Insurance scheme is designed to cover everything you’d need.

 There is a lot to know about ice cream vans and I hope that this article has helped clear things up.
 If there are any questions I’ve missed or you are in the process of setting up your own ice cream van business, let me know in the comments below!